Programmer-yar/Devops-basics/docker/docker.md

 - [Read more](https://www.ibm.com/topics/containers) about containers
 - We can start containers for 2 different versions of the same application
 - Container can be described as a virtual environment running on a machine
+- Containers do not persist data.
+If a database container is restarted it won't have any data/configurations from previous session
+    - But there is a service called `Docker Volumes` for data persistancy

 ### Container storage/location
 - Can be stored in public or private repositories